EquinoxMyth/Our-Team/README.txt

 The Members Of EquinoxMyth

 --Dev Team
-Myth1 = Sky -- also goes by Myth
+Myth1 = Sky -- also goes by Mythra
 Myth2 = Venara
 Myth3 = CorruptedError
 -------